Liszet/Python_etl_config_project/README.md

 - Concatenate columns to form dates
 - Apply proper case to text fields
 - Add constant values to columns
+- Order the data based on a specific column
 - Select specific columns for the output

 ## Installation